Ivorforce/Monoteny/README.md

 Welcome to the mathemagical land of Monoteny!

-Monoteny is an experimental language focusing on tensor math.
-It aims to streamline complex syntax, borrowing from modern trends in programming languages like Swift, Rust and Python.
+Monoteny is an experimental language intended for making libraries.
+It aims to expose logic using simple syntax, selectively borrowing concepts from many different languages that have worked well for this purpose.

 ## Philosophy

-### Ideologic Simplicity
+### Idealistic Simplicity

-Many languages adopt different concepts because they may map differently to machine code.
-Instead, Monoteny strives for minimal logic duplication: Many concepts can emerge naturally from properly abstracted concepts.
-Once one is recognized, it can still later be optimized by the compiler without losing semantic minimalilty.
+Many languages adopt concepts because they map to machine code in some desirable way.
+Instead, Monoteny strives for logic coherence: One piece of logic is reusable in many contexts, even if there are vastly different implications for the execution.
+In Monoteny, these implications are considered optimizations which are handled with hints and compiler logic.

-This simplicity also allows for dialect agnosticity: Many language design choices are arbitrary and better offloaded to a dialect designer.
-Indeed, different groups of users may prefer different dialects to better understand the piece of logic.
-Monoteny encourages this to aid adoption.
+On a syntactical level, many decisions are trade-offs between readability vs. brevity.
+Decisions often take into account one particular subset of domains, and may be arbitrary or obscure for other domains.
+Indeed, different groups of people may prefer different dialects to better understand some piece of logic.
+Monoteny supports and encourages dialects on a language level to aid adoption.

 ### First-Class Multiplicity